bmount/ai-language-tutor/README.md

 available instructors in Europe.

 The main idea is to be a conversation partner who is able to make corrections and explain things.
-Here is what it looks like so far:
+Here is what it looks like so far (click through for video):

 [![AI Language Tutor interaction](https://img.youtube.com/vi/WA_udR-xoVE/maxresdefault.jpg)](https://www.youtube.com/watch?v=WA_udR-xoVE)